signorrayan/fortiweb-fortigate-query-in-splunk/README.md

 # fortiweb-fortigate-query-in-splunk
-This repository contains splunk queries and vizualization for both fortiweb and fortigate assets
+This repository contains splunk queries and vizualization for both fortiweb and fortigate devices in fortinet vendor.